karenvi/Web-development-IT2810-project-4/README.md

-# 👍Project 4 - Envisionary
+# ✈️🌍 Project 4 - Envisionary
 Welcome to our project, Envisionary.
 Envisionary allows the user to make informed choices about their next travel destination through viewing information and reviews from other travellers about the world’s countries.
 The users of Envisionary are encouraged to write their own reviews on countries they have visited.
 For ease of use, Envisionary’s data can be filtered in several ways; both by searching for countries and continents and by hiding unreviewed countries.
 The countries can also be sorted from A-Z or Z-A on both countries and continents.

 Our project is powered by MongoDB, Apollo, TypeScript React and Node.js.
 Because our Apollo server also uses Express under the hood, our project ends up with a *MERN* stack.
 Additionally, we have used Mongoose, the component library Material UI, recharts for charts, recoil for global state management and React Router DOM for routing between pages in a SPA-friendly way.
 For querying the database, we used GraphQL.
 Lastly, we have tested with Jest, React Testing Library and Cypress.